MediaComem/comem-masrad-dfa/subjects/angular-cli/README.md

 ```
 > Let's use `Playground` as our test application name

-You'll then be asked to:
+You'll then be asked:
-- wether you want to use [Angular routing][ng-router] (let's say `y`es)
+- whether you want to use [Angular routing][ng-router] (let's say `y`es)
   > See the subject on [Angular routing][ng-routing]
 - which CSS preprocessor you want to work with, or none (let's select `SCSS`)

-The CLI will create the project directory, its default arborescence and all the necessary files to get you up and running, then all the project dependencies.
+The CLI will create the project directory and all the necessary files to get you up and running, then install all its dependencies.

 Once its done, you can go to your new project directory (`cd Playground`) and start working.